google/trillian-examples/sumdbaudit/README.md

 real value, it should be running against a database which is regularly being updated by the `mirror` service described above.

-Note that the witness is missing features (outlined below) in order to be used in an untrusted environment.
-This witness implementation is useful only in a trusted domain where the correct operation of the witness is implicit.
-This precludes being run as a general service on the Web, but is still useful within a household or organization.
+> :warning: The witness is missing features (outlined below) in order to be used in an
+> untrusted environment.
+This witness implementation is useful only in a trusted domain
+> where the correct operation of the witness is implicit.
+This precludes being run as
+> a general service on the Web, but is still useful within a household or organization.

 A client which successfully checks its checkpoints with a witness can ensure that if there is a "split view" of the SumDB Log, then it is on the same side of the split as